unihd-cag/odfi-rfg/doc/generator/User Guide.md

     }

-This syntax stay quite clean, and the imbrication of the code blocks exactly mirrors the final structure:
+This syntax stays quite clean, and the imbrication of the code blocks exactly mirrors the final structure:

 > an **info_rf** registers group, with a **driver** register, containing a 32 bits wide field named **ver**

 ## XML Output

-An XML format will still be offered by the tool, as it is very convienient to integrate the Register file definition with other languages, and other tools
+An XML format will still be offered by the tool, as it is very convenient in order to integrate the Register file definition with other languages, and other tools.
 This format will then, like in RFS, be a fully descriptive and expanded format

 Preview of the first tests (info_rf as register file, converted using rfs to rfg tool):